kyppen/PG3402-Mikrotjenester-dragepust/README.md

    * Owner of the campaign can roll dice for the character

-   * Character rolls are treated the same way as messages
+   * Character rolls are treated the same way as messages (Asynchronously)

 **11: Campaign and characters can be deleted**